 The beach of San Marco is in a little bay with crystal clear waters, surrounded and protected by rocky slopes: an authentic paradise for snorkelers.

 The shore of Seccagrande is a pebbled beach with seaside services.
 Its waters are very crystal clear.
 This coastal area is the principal beach of the nearby town of Ribera.

 Lovely as the Scala dei Turchi the white cliff of Cape White is located near the Platani river and Cattolica Eraclea town.
 The archaeological site of Heraclea Minoa is located just on her top.

 This long wide sandy beach, located near Cattolica Eraclea town, is fringed by pines trees stretches to the cliff of Capo Bianco.
 The beauty of the sea makes it a perfect spot for bathing.

 This pretty beach with blue waters and lush Mediterranean vegetation is the extension of the beach of Eraclea Minoa, dominated by the cliff of Capo Bianco.

 The natural oasis of Lago Gorgo is well known to birdwatchers because houses many varieties of migrant birds such as cormorants and flamingos.

-A lovely sandy family beach which reaches right up to the nature reserve of Torre Salsa and Monte Stella.
-Once a small fishermen’s village, now a popular seaside resort thanks to its clean waters.
+A lovely beach which reaches right up to the nature reserve of Torre Salsa.
+Once a fishermen’s village, now a popular seaside resort thanks to its clean waters.

 A magnificent beach with soft sand, overlooked by the characteristic cliff of Monte Rosso on which stands a watch tower of the 16th century.

-To the est of Pergole, exactly below the sandstone rocks on which the Tower of Monterosso is perched, the long beach called Spiaggetta offers its soft sand and gentle waters to bathers.
+To the est of Pergole, below the sandstone rocks on which the Tower of Monterosso is perched, the beach called Spiaggetta offers a perfect place to bathers.